 what is payday super?

-From 1 July 2026, employers will be required to pay employees’ superannuation guarantee (SG) entitlements at the same time as their wages.
+From 1 July 2026, employers will be required to pay employees’ superannuation guarantee (SG) entitlements at the same time as their salary and wages (qualifying earnings*).

 This will affect businesses differently, depending on their current payroll cycles.